 We start with the scenario with only one shop.
-To attract customers, the shop places a fixed number, k, of RAPs at street intersections for the advertisement dissemination.
+To attract customers, the shopkeeper places a fixed number, k, of RAPs at street intersections for the advertisement dissemination.
 A placed RAP would send electronic advertisements to all passing vehicles.
-Upon receiving advertisements, the drivers may decide to go shopping or not, depending on the detour distance to the shop.
+Depending on the detour distance, drivers make a decision of whether or not to shop.
 For each traffic flow, $T{i,j} \in T$, its detour distance is denoted by $d{i,j}$ and can be calculated as follows. (i) Suppose $T{i,j}$ only goes through one RAP, as shown in Fig. 3.
-Upon receiving advertisements, the distance of the shortest path from the current location to the shop is d', that from the shop to the destination j is d''.
+When the driver receives the advertisement, the shortest path distance from the current location to the shop is d', from the shop to the destination j is d'', and from the current location to the destination j is d'''.
 Then, we have $d{i,j} = d' + d'' - d'''$. (ii) If the traffic flow $T{i,j}$ goes through multiple RAPs, then the corresponding detour distance should be the minimum detour distance among all these RAPs.
-This is because redundant advertisements do not provide extra shopping interest for the human.
-If the driver decides not to go shopping for a smaller detour distance, then he/she would not go shopping for a larger detour distance.
-Our model can also be easily extended to scenarios with multiple shops.
+This is because redundant advertisements do not provide additional shopping incentives.
+If a driver decides not to go shopping despite a smaller detour distance, then they would not go shopping with a larger detour distance.
+Our model can be extended to scenarios with multiple shops.
 For those cases, the result depends on the shop that provides the smallest detour distance among all the shops.
-For simplicity, we do not consider the commercial competition among different shops, in terms of attracting the drivers.

-Fig. 3.
+Figure 3.
 The calculation of the detour distance.

-The roadside advertisement dissemination belongs to an application in the VCPS, where the perceptions of the humans should be considered upon designing the system.
-Therefore, we introduce a utility function, $f(d{i,j})$, to describe the detour probability of the driver.
-We observe that the driver may give up going shopping if the shop is far way from his/her routine route.
-This is because the shopping interest cannot overcome a long and tiring journey.
+The roadside advertisement dissemination is an application in VCPS, where the human perceptions should be considered upon designing the system.
+Therefore, we use a utility function, $f(d{i,j})$, to describe the detour probability of the driver.
+The driver may not shop if the detour distance to the shop is too large.
+This is because the desire to shop does not outweigh the cost of the journey.
 Hence, $f(d{i,j})$ should be non-increasing with respect to $d{i,j}$.
 In this paper, two kinds of utility functions are considered, namely threshold utility function and decreasing utility function.
 The former one means that the detour probability is a certain constant, if $d{i,j}$ is no greater than a threshold, D. It is shown as: